strejcik/LinkManager/README.md

 - Caching data on client side for improving speed of application
 - Clustering for improving speed of application

+## &#127775; Value

+1. Improved aesthetics and readability: Shortened URLs are cleaner, more concise, and easier to share, especially in contexts like social media posts, emails, or presentations.
+They avoid long, cumbersome links that can look cluttered or unprofessional.
+2. Enhanced user experience: Short URLs are more user-friendly, reducing the likelihood of broken links due to copy-pasting errors or truncation in text fields.
+This ensures a smoother experience when sharing links across platforms.
+3. Efficient space usage: In platforms with character limits.
+Shortened URLs save valuable space, allowing users to share longer messages without sacrificing important content for a lengthy link.
+4. Provide analytics feature: Allowing users to track clicks.
+This insight is valuable for measuring the effectiveness of campaigns and optimizing future content.
+5. Ability to replace link content: Wherever you need to replace source link, you change once (at one place).

 ## 💡Tech
 ![image](https://img.shields.io/badge/HTML5-E34F26?style=for-the-badge&logo=html5&logoColor=white)
 ![image](https://img.shields.io/badge/React-20232A?style=for-the-badge&logo=react&logoColor=61DAFB)